Heavy Metal (magazine): Notable Artists and Features from the Relaunch Era

+These titles were originally edited by Dave Kelly or Chris Thompson.
+Thompson assumed editing Gladiatrix with Issue 5, after Kelly quit at the end of 2025.
+Heart & Sin and Sixella left the HM portfolio with Kelly.

 Editors

+Founding Editors

 The founding editors of the American edition of Heavy Metal were Sean Kelly and Valerie Marchant.
 Over the life of the magazine, the two editors with the longest tenures were Julie Simmons-Lynch (who was publisher Matty Simmons' daughter) and Kevin Eastman, who was also the magazine's owner/publisher for more than 20 years.

 The founding design director was Peter Kleinman (who served in the same capacity for National Lampoon).
 He created the original Heavy Metal logo design, at the request of Mogel, and was responsible for the launch and art direction of the first issue.
 Kleinman later hired designer and letterer John Workman, who brought to the magazine a background of experience at DC Comics and other publishers.
 Workman served as the magazine's art director from 1977 to 1984.
 (His comics art, writing, lettering, coloring, and design work are evident throughout issues from that period.)

 Founding editors Kelly and Marchant were replaced in August 1979 by Ted White, who was hired to introduce non-fiction and prose fiction into the magazine.
 White was fired in August 1980, replaced as editor by magazine founder Leonard Mogel.

-Julie Simmons-Lynch took over from Mogel in late 1981, serving as Heavy Metal's editor-in-chief for more than eleven years, stepping down when Kevin Eastman bought the magazine.
+Julie Simmons-Lynch took over from Mogel in late 1981, serving as Heavy Metals editor-in-chief for more than eleven years, stepping down when Kevin Eastman bought the magazine.

+The Eastman Era to the 2010s

 With a few breaks, Eastman was chief editor for Heavy Metal from early 1993 until mid-2016.
 Most of these breaks were packaged and edited by A1 co-creator Dave Elliott.
 Comics writer Grant Morrison became the magazine's editor-in-chief beginning with the April 2016 issue, serving through 2018.
 They later served as creative advisor.

+2020s to the Relaunch Era

 By issue #298 (2020), Tim Seeley had become editor-in-chief but was out by the end of that year.
 In 2021, Joseph Illidge took over as Executive Editor but left the company entirely by the end of 2022.

 Following the hiatus, all employees were let go and the company was dissolved.
 Heavy Metal International, LLC revived the brand in 2024 and subsequently announced new editors Dave Kelly, Frank Forte, and Chris Thompson would helm the magazine going forward.
+Dave Kelly quit at the end of 2025.
+Frank Forte was demoted in early 2026 and the title of EIC was handed to Head of Publishing RG Llarena.
+This shakeup came following two financially-successful Kickstarter campaigns that were plagued with fulfillment problems, resulting in a still-ongoing vocal outcry on Heavy Metal’s official Discord and Circle groups as well as on the Kickstarter campaign pages themselves, which have amassed nearly 5,000 comments in total as of August 2026, most of which are negative.